ofrankowska/HabitTracker/README.md

 # HabitTracker

-Habit tracker helps you create healthy routines by enabling you to set goals and keep track of daily achievements.
+Habit tracker helps you create healthy routines by enabling you to set goals and keep track of your daily achievements.

 #
 <ul>